 To this day, I find Halloween fascinating like no other holiday.
 Even though to this day I dressed properly only once (I was a fantastic Lady Gaga in 2009, having taken two months to plan out my costume in every little detail), I’m still amazed to see what other people come up with, both in costumes and in food.

-For my list of vegan Halloween treats and snacks below, I searched the blogosphere to find the perfectly spooky finger foods, both savory and sweet, that would have a striking visual appeal, and would be easy to make.
+For my list of vegan Halloween treats and snacks below, I searched the blogosphere to find the perfectly spooky vegan and vegetarian-friendly finger foods, both savory and sweet, that would have a striking visual appeal, and would be easy to make.

 Bring on the spiders and zombie brains!